Prahladind9/system-design-v1/MovieRecommender/Spring/movie-recommender-system/readme.md

     Singleton design by GoF means one bean per JVM
     In Spring singleton mean one bean per application context, for one JVM there may be many application context's

+When a prototype bean is injected into a singleton bean, by default, it loses its prototype behaviour and acts as a singleton
+Note: 1) Singleton scope minimizes the no of objects created,
+         so the scope should only be changed where necessary.
+      2) If there are more objects, there will be an impact on the memory used as well as on garbage collection